FluffyKebab/PlusStack/README.md

 # TODO:
-## - Add float arrays
-## - Add strings
-## - Add conversion between strings and floats and integers
-## - Add definitions for multipication and divison
+## - Add boolean functions
 ## - Add user input
 ## - Add file reading and writing
 ## - Write the rest of the documentation

 # PlusStack
-Plus Stack is a interpretd langue witten in go.
+Plus Stack is a interpreted langue written in go.

 ## Memory in Plus Stack
 The only form of memory available in Plus Stack is a stack.
 The stack can contain two data types: Integer arrays and functions.